ac27182/game-of-life-client/README.md

 $ make build-all
 ```

-4. run the following command to bring up the containers.
+4. run the below make command to bring up the containers.

 ```sh
 $ make up